+In 2019 there no place I would rather be than skating a ramp with my gear on.
 Irony always wins in the end.
 Today, I can say that pads have literally changed my life in the last 18 months, and they opened doors I never thought possible.
-I’ve been meaning to post something about pads for a while, but, well, procrastination.
+I’ve been meaning to post something about them for a while, but procrastination is a real thing.
 My previous post unintentionally got the ball rolling.
-So I finally started this longer post, only to soon realize it wasn’t actually only about pads.
+Once I finally started this longer post, I soon realize it wasn’t actually only about pads.
 There was something much bigger and deeper going on, but you'll have to read to the end for that.
 Everything in life is a metaphor for something else.

-Anyway, I currently wear pads only when skating transition.
+I currently only wear pads when skating transition.
 At first I only wore them in deep bowls.
 However, with time the size of ramp(s) that “mandated” wearing them became smaller and smaller.
 I suppose that is a function of (old) age.
 Now I won’t even go near a mere 4’ tall ramp without knee/elbow pads.
 The helmet comes out once in the 5’ height range (I wasn’t wearing one on 5’ ramps, until I hit my head.
 Lesson learned).
-In a previous post I mentioned a few reason why I wear pads on “smaller” sized ramps.
-The present post is a longer follow-up, which illuminates other reasons I have fallen in love with pads.
+In a previous post I mentioned a few reasons why I wear pads on “smaller” sized ramps.
+The present post is a longer follow-up, which illuminates other reasons I have fallen in love with pads (pun intended).

 Pads directly and indirectly prevent injury.
 This isn’t debatable.
 As a skater, it is a hard fact of life that we will fall and we will get hurt.
 As skater in his mid-40s, it is an even harder fact of life that, (a) we become increasingly more vulnerable to injury with age, and (b) healing/recovery takes much longer than it used to.
-To add insult to injury, getting taken-out on some stupid-little-minor-bail (e.g. see video in previous post) that could have easily been prevented with pads is just, well, that is some full-on turboclown type shit.
-Not skating because of a dumb injury means a nice stint with acute, crippling, existential despair and misery.
-No one wants star in their own Kafka or Camus novel because they stepped on their board again while running out of a bail (that would have been better served with a knee slide).
+To add insult to injury, getting taken-out on some stupid, little, minor bail (e.g. see video in previous post) that could have easily been prevented with pads is just...well, that is some full-on turboclown type shit.
+Not skating because of a dumb injury means a nice stint with existential despair and misery.
+No one wants star in their own Kafka or Camus novel because they stepped on their board again while running out of a bail, which would have been better served with a knee slide.
 That’s just a dolt move, and 100% avoidable.

 It all distills down to this truth: Avoiding injury today means skating tomorrow.
 Pads make it much more likely I will be skating tomorrow, and that is all that matters.

 Once you combine the fact that (a) pads actually work, with (b) their impact on the mental factor, you get to see the real magic start to happen.
 Pads allow you to skate beyond your current ability or skill level.
 You can bail stuff without getting hurt, and you can try stuff (that you already know you can’t yet pull), without the fear of injury when you bail.
 The two feed into each other.
+We never know what we are fully capable of until we push ourselves to the point of failure.
 Pushing beyond your current ability is where progress, and new tricks, happen.
-Sure, this happens any time you try something new (pads or not), but adding pads to the equation moves the needle of how willing and how far you can push yourself…and still walk away unscathed for work the next day.
+Sure, this happens any time you try something new (pads or not), but adding pads to the equation moves the needle of how willing and how far you can push yourself.
+If I am going to "fail," I want to still be able to walk away unscathed for work the next day.

 Time and age strip a lot away from us.
 Ultimately they take everything, even our lives.
 However, they also provide great gifts.
 One of which is the perspective and ability to fully understand how important and meaningful some things are to us.
 Skateboarding is one of things.
 If you think this post is about wearing pads, you are not entirely wrong.
 But, there is something larger.
 What this post is really about, is taking steps to continue doing something you love, as long and as far, as you possibly can.
 Never stray from the things that make you glad you are alive.
 Keep them as close as you can, for they constitute the fabric of our lives.
-Much sand has indeed escaped the hourglass, and I certainly now see through it with a much clearer vision.
+The Sartre quote at the top of this post is on-point.
+A lot of sand has escaped the hourglass of my life, and because of that, I certainly now see things with clearer vision.

-Here is a short clip of me doing something I love, with pads on (well, there is some padless street skating, too.
-I go down way harder on transition than on street).
+Here is a short clip of me doing something I love, with pads on (well, there is some padless street skating, too).